 -

-Patients with dark skin ( more difficult to detect early warning signs of pressure injury developing - more difficult to detect redness in the skin in people with dark skin)
+Patients with dark skin ( more difficult to detect early warning signs of pressure injury developing, and more difficult to detect redness in the skin in people with dark skin)

 -